Q. I've tried to write the USB image to a thumb drive however the system will not boot from the device

 Q. What sort of performance should I be able to achieve?

-A. We will shortly be posting a detailed blog outlining how to measure performance results, and how they compare against some other common platforms out there.
-Watch this space...!
+A. Sunlight will shortly be posting a detailed blog, outlining instructions on how to measure performance results and how they compare against other common platforms that are currently available on the market.
+Please visit this post soon for more details.